lightninglabs/pool/README.md

     liquidity and have it automatically be allocated where it's most demanded.

-  * **Bootstrapping new services to Lightning**: Any new service launched on the Lightning network will likely need to figure out how to obtain inbound channels so they can accept payments.
-For this Pool provides an elegant solution in that a marchant can set up a series of "introduction points" negotiated via the market place.
+  * **Bootstrapping new services to Lightning**: Any new service launched on the Lightning Network will likely need to figure out how to obtain inbound channels so they can accept payments.
+For this Pool provides an elegant solution in that a merchant can set up a series of "introduction points" negotiated via the market place.
 The merchant can pay a small percentage of the total amount of liquidity allocated towards it, and also ensure that the funds will be committed for a set period of time.